ClintH/ixfx-starter/README.md

 Make sketches under the `src` folder.
 Typescript files are compiled when using one of the npm scripts listed below.
 DO NOT edit files in the `docs` directory: these are produced from `src`.

-When built, ixfx is copied to `docs\ixfx`.
-It can be referenced in a sketch with something like:
+ixfx can be referenced in a sketch with something like:

 ```js
 // eg. src/data/point-tracker/script.ts